dotnet/docs-maui/docs/android/deployment/overview.md

 ## Validate package settings

 Every Android app specifies a unique package identifier and a version.
-These identifiers are generally set in the android manifest file, which is located in your project folder at _.\\Platforms\\Android\\AndroidManifest.xml_.
+These identifiers are generally set in the Android app manifest file, which is located in your project folder at _.\\Platforms\\Android\\AndroidManifest.xml_.
 However, these specific settings are provided by the project file itself.
 When a .NET MAUI app is built, the final _AndroidManifest.xml_ file is automatically generated using the project file and the original _AndroidManifest.xml_ file.

 Your project file must declare `<ApplicationId>` and `<ApplicationVersion>` within a `<PropertyGroup>` node.
 These items should have been generated for you when the project was created.
-Just validate that they exist and are set to valid values.
+Just validate that they exist and are set to valid values:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">